Center for Comparative Archaeology

 Line drawings should be submitted in digital form.
 For black and white line art, submit either bitmap or gray-scale .TIF files.
 Resolution should be 1200 dots per inch, calculated at the size the figure will appear in the book.
 That is, if the illustration is finally intended to appear 5 inches wide by 4 inches high, then the .TIF file must be 6000 pixels wide and 4800 pixels high.
 If your .TIF file is 1200 pixels wide and 960 pixels high it has only 240 dots per inch of resolution.
 This cannot be remedied by simply opening the .TIF file with Photoshop and changing the resolution to 1200 dpi.
 It will be necessary to go back to Illustrator or AutoCAD or whatever program produced the illustration and save a new .TIF file with sufficient resolution.
 Yes, the files will be very large; but do not use any form of .TIF compression (these are not standard for different software).
 A copy on paper at the size the figure is intended to appear should also be submitted as well as the .TIF file.

 Plan carefully for the size at which figures will finally appear.
-The Memoir and Arqueología de México formats can accommodate illustrations up to 7 by 9 inches (17.8 by 22.9 cm); the Report format, up to 5.25 by 8 inches (13.3 by 20.3 cm).
+All our publications except Latin American Archaeology Reports can accommodate illustrations up to 6.75 by 9.5 inches (17.2 by 24 cm); the Report format, up to 5.25 by 8 inches (13.3 by 20.3 cm).
 (Space for captions must be subtracted from these dimensions.)
-Larger illustrations can often be divided across two facing pages, providing a useable space (including caption) of 14 by 9 inches (35.6 by 22.9 cm) in the Memoir and Arqueología de México formats and 10.5 by 8 inches (26.7 by 20.3 cm) in the Report format.
+Larger illustrations can often be divided across two facing pages, providing a usable space (including caption) of 13.5 by 9.5 inches (34.4 by 24 cm)-- or 10.5 by 8 inches (26.7 by 20.3 cm) in the Report format.
 It is often convenient for the reader if comparable line art is all at the same scale.
 For example, a series of plans of different excavated areas that vary in size are easier to compare if they are all presented at a scale where, say, 1 cm on the printed page equals 1 m, rather than if all occupy the full width of a page, regardless of what the scale turns out to be.
 This requires careful advance planning, so that even the largest plan will fit on a page and so that text comes out the same size on the page in all of them.
 Graphical scales should always appear in figures; scale should never be indicated as a ratio, e.g. 1:1,000.
 Use care in choosing text sizes for figures.
 There is no reason for text in figures to be appreciably larger than the text on the page, and if it is appreciably smaller it will probably not be legible.
 This means most text in figures should be between 1.5 and 2.0 mm high, although larger text may be appropriate in some contexts, much as headings in text use larger type.
 Sans serif fonts (such as Arial as opposed to Times Roman) are easier to read at smaller sizes.
 For bilingual publication, text in both languages must be included in figures when they are prepared for submission, because figures are only printed once, with a caption in both languages.
 Be sure lines are heavy enough to reproduce well at the size the figure will finally appear.

 Photographs and other figures involving shades of gray should be submitted as .TIF or .JPG files.
 When saving .JPG files, use as little compression as possible.
 Resolution should work out to at least 600 dots per inch at the size the figures are finally to appear.
 As with line drawings, a low-resolution image does not become high-resolution when it is opened with Photoshop and resampled to more dots per inch.
 We cannot publish color illustrations on paper, but they can appear on line in the Comparative Archaeology Database.